Twigest

 Twigest builds your baseline

 Over the first 7 days, Twigest collects hourly tweet volume data for each keyword and computes a rolling baseline.
-After 7 days the spike detection system is fully calibrated.
+After 7 days the volume-surge comparison is fully calibrated.
 The daily digest includes trend direction signals from day one.

 3

-When tweet volume for a keyword exceeds 3 times its hourly baseline, Twigest fires an immediate alert to your Telegram or email.
-The alert shows spike magnitude, top tweets, and sentiment breakdown.
-You know about the trend within 60 minutes of it starting.
+When tweet volume for a keyword exceeds 3 times its hourly baseline, your next digest to Telegram or email flags it clearly.
+The digest entry shows surge magnitude, top tweets, and sentiment breakdown.

 4